 - Locate the schools, hospitals, doctors, pharmacies, police stations, veterinarians, and fire stations near your home.

 We hope this moving checklist provides guidance and insight into your move.
 Even a local move can be stressful and time-consuming.
-By planning ahead and staging your move you can eliminate a lot of headaches.
+By planning and staging your move, you can eliminate a lot of headaches.